CasperDev/vz-dis-dos/doc/source/Chapter3/fileman.rst

 After the program has been read in, direct mode (BASIC warm start) is always accessed, regardless of whether the call was made directly or from within a program.

-The reading process can be aborted at any time by pressing the BREAK key.
+The reading process can be aborted at any time by pressing the :kbd:`BREAK` key.

 .. admonition:: Possible Errors:
 	:class: error